bastole/dc-richmedia-automation-template/readme.md

 * DRAT is a [grunt](http://gruntjs.com/) based build template for developing multiple [DoubleClick](https://www.google.com/doubleclick/studio/) rich banners simultaneously.
-* DRAT is for people who want to build cool things outside the limits of [HTML5 authoring tools.](http://www.google.com/webdesigner/)
+* DRAT is to build banners without using [Google Web Designer.](http://www.google.com/webdesigner/)
-* DRAT currently supports in-page format and YouTube video - other formats will be added shortly.
+* DRAT currently supports in-page format and YouTube - other formats will be added shortly.

 #### Features

 * Build and preview multiple banners simultaneously.
 * Strictly polite-loads every asset.
 * Optimizes every image on build and generates size report.
-* Supports embedding YouTube video and 'Close X' button.
 * Uses Google hosted [GSAP](http://greensock.com/gsap).
 This doesn't count towards the publisher's filesize.
 * Animation stops after 30 seconds to comply with the recommended spec.
 * Video and Animation stops on click to comply with the recommended spec.